Some relations deduced from regularized double shuffle relations of multiple zeta values: Abstract

 \section{Abstract}

-It is conjectured that the regularized double shuffle relations give all algebraic relations among multiple zeta values.
-Hence all other algebraic relations should be deduced from the regularized double shuffle relations.
-In this paper, we reformulate and prove some such relations, for example, the weighted sum formula of L. Guo and B. Xie, some evaluation formulas with even arguments and the restricted sum formulas of M. E. Hoffman and their generalizations.
+It is conjectured that the regularized double shuffle relations give all algebraic relations among the multiple zeta values, and hence all other algebraic relations should be deduced from the regularized double shuffle relations.
+In this paper, we provide as many as the relations which can be derived from the regularized double shuffle relations, for example, the weighted sum formula of L. Guo and B. Xie, some evaluation formulas with even arguments and the restricted sum formulas of M. E. Hoffman and their generalizations.